5 Reasons Plastic Gift Cards are Better Than Paper Gift Certificates

 3. Cards have greater appeal and allow for better branding

 Gift cards have a wider appeal than a paper gift certificate.
-Offering a gift card as opposed to a gift certificate at your business relays a certain level of professionalism.
+Offering plastic gift cards for your business relays a certain level of professionalism.
 The branding opportunities are far greater, as companies with gift cards have the opportunity to change up the sleek designs based on the season (think Christmas) or special occasions, such as birthdays.

 4. Cards are easier to display